Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Introduction

-A continuation of Atiyah and Singer's work resulted in the generalization of the index formula for manifolds with boundary by Atiyah, Patodi and Singer (APS) in the series of papers \cite{APS1, APS2, APS3}.
+A continuation of Atiyah and Singer's work resulted in the generalization of the index formula for manifolds with boundary by Atiyah, Patodi and Singer in the series of papers \cite{APS1, APS2, APS3}.
 The authors introduced a boundary condition, nowadays known as the APS boundary condition, which we adopted here for the definition of the domain of our Dirac operator.
 It is a global boundary condition based on preservation of chirality upon reflection on the boundary.
-Although the global boundary conditions are positively appraised by Horta\c{c}su et al. in~\cite{HRS80}, recently the physics community shifted their interest from the global APS boundary condition to the so-called domain wall fermions (DWF).
-There are results rephrasing the APS theorem for the massive DWF, see \eg \cite{Fuk21, FOY18} and a mathematically more rigorous work \cite{FFMOYY20}.
+A manifold $X$ that has a product structure near the boundary can be extended by an infinite cylinder.
+From the analytical point of view the APS boundary condition is tailored so that any zero mode of the Dirac operator on $X$ satisfying this condition can be extended to this infinite cylinder as a square integrable function plus a function constant along the infinite direction of the cylinder.
+For more details see \cite[Sec.~22E]{BW93}.

 The literature on zero modes is vast and we will mention only a couple of works generalizing the AC theorem.
 A proof of the result on a two sphere is due to Avron and Tomaras (but was not published) and it can be found e.g. in \cite{CFKS87} or \cite[Appx.~A.3]{ES01}.
 For generalization to measure-valued magnetic fields see~\cite{EV01}.
-Singular Aharonov--Bohm type fields were considered by Hirokawa and Ogurisu in \cite{HO01}, by Person in \cite{Per06} and by Geyler and \v{S}\v{t}ov\'{\i}\v{c}ek in \cite{GS04}.
+Singular Aharonov--Bohm type fields were considered by Hirokawa and Ogurisu in \cite{HO01}, by Persson in \cite{Per06} and by Geyler and \v{S}\v{t}ov\'{\i}\v{c}ek in \cite{GS04}.
 Rozenblum and Shirokov, \cite{RS06}, showed that for certain singular magnetic fields there could be an infinite dimensional space of zero modes with having possibly both spin up and spin down modes.
-Results for the case of even dimensional Euclidean spaces were discussed by Person in \cite{Per08}.
-Bony, Espinoza and Raikov invesitgate almost periodic potentials in \cite{BER19}.
+Results for the case of even dimensional Euclidean spaces were discussed by Persson in \cite{Per08}.
+Bony, Espinoza and Raikov investigate almost periodic potentials in \cite{BER19}.
 On a bounded domain with Dirichlet boundary condition the related result was studied in \cite{Elton16}.

+The aim of this paper is to extend the Aharonov--Casher theorem exactly to these cases when a compact boundary is present.
+Since the APS boundary condition is a condition forged for the index theorem it seems to be a reasonable candidate to start with when studying the AC formula (due to the relation between the AC and index formulas mentioned above) for Dirac operators on manifolds with boundary.
+Of course, there are many other choices of boundary conditions that would make the Dirac operator self-adjoint (that are not discussed here) and the validity of the AC formula is heavily dependent on the realisation we use.
+For a detailed classification of self-adjoint realisations of Dirac type operators on manifolds with boundary we refer an interested reader to works \cite{BB,BB12}.